 I’m Nick Francis, producer and host of Quietmusic.
-I currently live in the Seattle area with my wife Sharon, and have recently retired from a 35 year career as a radio station music programmer.
+I currently live in the Seattle area with my wife Sharon, and have retired from a 35 year career as a radio station music programmer.
 My last radio gig was a 13 year stint as Music Director of KNKX-FM, a successful public radio station serving the Pacific Northwest with Jazz, Blues, and NPR News.
 I also supervised programming for Jazz24.org, one of the most popular jazz streams online.

 Quietmusic is a weekly radio show that began in 1994 on KYOT-FM/Phoenix; the show became nationally syndicated in 2000 and aired in many cities and towns across North America.
 The syndicated show ended in January 2009; the KYOT program finally ended in August 2011.
 Since then, the show has been broadcast exclusively online.